-Unmonitored security systems consist of equipment you can have a professional install or install yourself.
+Unmonitored (or self-monitored) security systems consist of equipment you can have a professional install or install yourself.
 Equipment can vary greatly between systems, but typical items include a control panel, motion sensors, door and window sensors, glass-break sensors, smoke detectors, and sirens.
 Some systems are smartphone compatible, meaning that you can monitor the system remotely, even when no one else is.

-Unmonitored is Economical
+Unmonitored is economical